 The last set of lights is on the back of the LCD screen.

 Using the swivel LCD, you can illuminate things like your tripod head or the back buttons of your camera.

-They can also be used to illuminate your SD card case in case the previously mentioned lights aren’t enough to help you.
+They can illuminate your SD card case, just in case the previously mentioned lights aren’t enough to help you.

 The last light that turns on when using this feature is the top LCD panel has a green light to show your settings and battery life if, for some reason, your rear LCD is off or not working.

 The lights are customizable.
 Using the K-1’s “Illumination Settings” menu, which allows you to adjust the brightness of the top LCD and backside control lights.

 The settings menu also allows you to choose which lights turn on when using the feature as you can disable the lens mount, SD slot, back panel, and top LCD lights individually.

 It isn’t a terribly useful feature and I would get along fine without it.

 But this feature has, at the very least, made changing lenses easier.
 It also allows me to check that my L-bracket is properly seated in my tripod head without turning on my bright headlamp.